-Has your loved one started living & traveling in a campervan, and you’re not sure what to get them for a special occasion, Birthday, or Christmas?
+Has your loved one started living & traveling in a campervan, and you’re not sure what to get them for a special occasion, Birthday, or the holiday season?
 We are here to help!

-From that funny friend ha-ha gift to a practical “thinking of you” parent gift, this guide covers 40 amazing gifts that van lifers (like us) would love to get, for every type of budget.
-Many of these are items that we use ourselves in our campervan (or seriously wish we had!
-Hint, hint mom, if you’re reading this!).
+From that funny friend gift to a practical ‘thinking of you’ present, this guide covers 40 best gifts that van lifers (like us) would love to get, for every type of budget.
+Many of these are items that we use ourselves in our campervan or seriously wish we had!
+(Hint, hint mom if you’re reading this!).

-Helpful tip: When gifting a van lifer, stay away from items that are big, heavy, or unnecessary.
-You don’t have to go all-out – a small, thoughtful gift can go a long way!
+Helpful tip: When buying van life gifts, stay away from items that are big, heavy, or unnecessary.
+You don’t have to go all out – a small, thoughtful gift like a gift card can go a long way!

 Here Are 40 Amazing Van Life Gift Ideas:

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links which helps support this blog!